astrolabsoftware/fink-website/content/post/2023-01-17-data-transfer.md

 ## What is next?

-As the service just opens, you might experience some service interruptions, or inefficiencies.
+Since the service has just opened, you might experience some service interruptions, or inefficiencies.
 This service is highly demanding in resources, so in the first weeks of deployment we will monitor the load of the clusters and optimize the current design.

 We are also thinking to expand the service, to include for example classification or cross-match on-demand while transfering the data (hence old alerts would contain information from newer science module or additional catalogs).
 Let us know what you would like to have!